gavrix/ifuga/README.md

 Also, please drop by my [blog](http://gavrix.wordpress.com)

 ## License
 iFuga is available under the MIT license.
+See LICENSE for more info.